+The Higher Layer Stream ID element is present only in AP initiated TS setup.
 The Higher Layer Stream ID element identifies the higher layer stream corresponding to which this ADDTS Response frame is exchanged between the non-AP STA and the AP.

 Editor: Add a new subclause to 7.4.2 as follows:

+7.4.2.5aa ADDTS Reserve frame format

+The ADDTS Reserve frame is transmitted by an AP to a non-AP STA in response to a higher layer protocol.
+See 11.4.4 TS Setup.

+The frame body of the ADDTS Reserve frame contains the information shown in Table 7-47.

+Table 7-47aa1—ADDTS Reserve frame body